martinotecco/pc-remotecontrol-telegrambot/README.md

     your bot should has sent you a message showing: 'Bot up and running' and this is the message that informs you the remote controller is ready <br />
     now you can close the console <br />
 14. open again the console and execute the previous command <br />
-    in the small window you have to click 'Options' (at the top), 'Console', 'Hide', then click 'Restart' and wait for it to re-opens <br />
+    in the small window you have to click 'Options', 'Console', 'Hide', then click 'Restart' and wait for it to re-opens <br />
     (by doing this the console will be invisible when executing commands from the Telegram bot) <br />
     click 'Options' again, 'Startup', 'Enable' <br />
     (by doing this, the remote controller will be available at every computer boot, it won't be necessary to start it again) <br />